-For each person you meet: how can you help them?
+For each person you meet, think about how can you help them.

 Turn to a stranger and say, “Hi.
 What do you do?”

-(Sometimes the way to help someone is not what you'd expect!
-If they are painfully shy, maybe the best way you can help them is by introducing them to the next person you meet, or inviting them to dinner.
-If they are painfully popular, maybe they need your help to escape the crowd for a little peace and quiet.)
+If they’re too shy, help by introducing them to the next person you meet and inviting them to dinner.
+If they’re too popular, help them escape the crowd for a little peace and quiet.

-Each night, before bed, enter everyone’s info into your computer, including your notes.
-(Trust me: it only takes 15 minutes, but it's crucial to do it that night before you meet more people the next day!)
+Each night, before bed, enter everyone’s info into your database, including your private notes on what you remember about each person.
+It’s crucial to do this before you meet more people the next day.

-Send them one tiny email immediately, connecting the digital you to the physical you. (“Hi John.
-Nice to meet you today.
-I'm the one in red who also hates Björk.
-You were right about the burritos!
-I still want to see your Malaysia photos.
-Maybe see you at the wrap-up party tomorrow.”)
-Your email signature should have your full contact info.
+Send them a message immediately, connecting the digital you to the physical you. (“Hi John.
+Good to meet you today.
+You were right about the bicycles!
+Here’s a link to that site you asked about.
+See you at the closing party tomorrow.”)
+Include your full contact info.

-By being sincerely interested in them, and actively trying to help them, they will likely be interested in you, and try to help you.
+By being sincerely interested in them and actively trying to help them, they will probably be interested in you and try to help you.

-Notice I said nothing about promoting your gig, your band, your service.
-You have to trust the Tao of promotion.
+Notice I said nothing about promoting yourself.
 This is about them, not you.
 Your promotion will come later.

-DO NOT push your crap on someone who isn’t asking for it.
+Don’t push your stuff on someone who isn’t asking for it.
 It’s the biggest turn-off of all.
 Because it shows you don’t understand the real point, which is…

 The conference itself is a mad blitz of distractions.
-Only use it for these initial connections, as described above.
+Only use it for these initial connections.

 Assume that anything you hand someone at a conference will be thrown out.
 So don’t do it, unless they ask.

-Instead, if you want them to have something of yours, send it to them separately, afterwards.
+Instead, if you want them to have something of yours, send it to them later.

-The best time to get down to business is when they’re alone, back at their desk, a week or two after the conference, undistracted, and can give you their full one-on-one attention.
+The best time to get down to business is when they’re alone, back at their office, a week or two after the conference, and can give you their full one-on-one attention.

-That’s when you want someone checking out what you have to offer: when they’re focused on you - looking at your site.
+That’s when you want someone to check out what you have to offer: when they’re focused on you.

-After 15 years of 100-or-so conferences, I can tell you from experience that only about 1% of the people ever follow up.
-Therefore, 99% of them wasted their time.
+After attending over a hundred conferences in twenty years, I can tell you from experience that only about 1% of the people ever follow up.
+Therefore, 99% of them wasted their time and money.
 Please don’t be in that 99%.